On a functional contraction method

+\begin{rem} Note that we could as well develop the use of the Zolotarev metric together with the contraction method for the Banach space $(\mathcal {D}[0,1], \| \cdot\|_\infty)$.
+This can be done analogously to the discussion of Sections~\ref{subsecweak} and~\ref{nnnCM} and in fact would lead to a proof of Donsker's theorem similar to the one given in Section~\ref {donskerproof} when replacing the linear interpolation $S^n=(S^n_t)_{t\in[0,1]}$ by a constant (c\`{a}dl\`{a}g) interpolation of the random walk.
+However, the applicability of such a framework seems to be limited due to measurability problems in the nonseparable space $(\mathcal{D}[0,1], \| \cdot\|_\infty)$: for example, the random function $X$ defined by

-with $U$ being uniformly distributed on the unit interval is known to be non-measurable with respect to the Borel-$\sigma$-algebra on $(\Do, \| \cdot \|_\infty)$.
+with $U$ being uniformly distributed on the unit interval is known to be nonmeasurable with respect to the Borel-$\sigma$-algebra on $(\mathcal{D}[0,1], \| \cdot\|_\infty)$.
 However, we have applications of the functional contraction method developed here in mind on processes with jumps at random times.
-Examples of such applications in the context of random trees are given in \cite{BrNeSu11}.
-Hence, in order to even have measurability of the processes considered it requires to work with the coarser Skorokhod topology than the uniform topology and this is our reason for using the Zolotarev metric on $(\Do, d_{sk})$ instead of $(\Do, \| \cdot \|_\infty)$. \end{rem}
+A typical example in the context of random trees is given in Section~\ref{secpm}; see also \cite{BrNeSu11}.
+Hence, in order to even have measurability of the processes considered it requires to work with the coarser Skorokhod topology than the uniform topology and this is our reason for using the Zolotarev metric on $(\mathcal{D}[0,1], d_{\mathrm{sk}})$ instead of $(\mathcal{D}[0,1], \| \cdot\|_\infty)$. \end{rem}

 \begin{rem} Although the methodology developed below covers sequences $(X_n)_{n\ge 0}$ of processes with jumps at random times these times will typically need to be the same for all $n\ge n_0$.
-In particular sequences of processes with jumps at random times that require a (uniformly small) deformation of the time scale to be aligned cannot be covered by this methodology.
-The technical reason is that in condition {\bf C1} below the convergence of the random continuous endomorphisms $\|A^{(n)}_r - A_r\|_s$ is with respect to the operator norm based on the uniform norm which in general does not allow a deformation of the time scale. \end{rem}
+In particular, sequences of processes with jumps at random times that require a (uniformly small) deformation of the time scale to be aligned cannot be covered by this methodology.
+The technical reason is that in condition~(C1) below (see Section~\ref{nnnCM}) the convergence of the random continuous endomorphisms $\|A^{(n)}_r - A_r\|_s$ is with respect to the operator norm based on the uniform norm which in general does not allow a deformation of the time scale. \end{rem}

-\subsection{Weak convergence on $(\Co, \| \cdot \|_\infty)$ and $(\Do, d_{sk})$}
+\subsection{Weak convergence on \texorpdfstring{$(\mathcal{C}[0,1],\|\cdot\|_\infty)$}{$(\mathcal{C}[0,1],||cdot||_{infty})$} and \texorpdfstring{$(\mathcal{D}[0,1],d_{\mathrm{sk}})$}{$(\mathcal{D}[0,1],d_{\mathrm{sk}})$}}

-In this subsection we only consider the spaces $(\Co, \| \cdot \|_\infty)$ and $(\Do, d_{sk}).$
+In this subsection, we only consider the spaces $(\mathcal{C}[0,1], \| \cdot\| _\infty)$ and $(\mathcal{D}[0,1], d_{\mathrm{sk}})$.

-For random variables $X=(X(t))_{t\in[0,1]}$, $Y=(Y(t))_{t\in[0,1]}$ in $(\Co, \|\, \cdot \,\|_{\infty})$ with $\zeta_s(X,Y) < \infty$ we have
+For random variables $X=(X(t))_{t\in[0,1]}$, $Y=(Y(t))_{t\in[0,1]}$ in $(\mathcal{C}[0,1], \| \cdot\|_{\infty})$ with $\zeta_s(X,Y) < \infty$ we have